boholder/puntgun/docs/docs/configuration/tool-configuration.md

        (We'll use the [pin-based auth method](https://developer.twitter.com/en/docs/authentication/oauth-1-0a/pin-based-oauth),
        so we needn't really deploy a server for receiving Twitter's callback.)

-All set, now you can directly paste them into the tool.
+All set, now you can directly paste them into the tool, run `puntgun gen secrets` to configurate secrets.

 You must run the tool at least once to authorize this tool with your Twitter account to get access token pair, then you can [dump secrets]() and set all these four secrets for automatically running the tool.